jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 The receiving MBP must take appropriate measures.
 One possible countermeasure could be, for example, pre-existing reputation data, usually proprietary data.
 Using this data, the MBP can assess the trustworthiness of an email sender and decide whether to send a complaint report based on this information.

+## Over-Signing when accepting pre-signed emails
+When accepting pre-signed mails, a malicious actor can destroy the possibility of adding the CFBL-Address header by the ESP, with "over-signing".
+This methode "over-signing" is described in {{!DKIM=RFC6376}} Section 5.4.

+The ESP must take appropriate measures.
+ESPs therefore have - mostly proprietary - methods for assessing the trustworthiness of an account and decide on this basis whether to accept pre-signed emails.

 # IANA Considerations